Kalamatianos: Contemporary influence

 The American jazz composer, Dave Brubeck, well known for his exploration of asymmetrical rhythms in his own music, used a variant of the rhythm of the Kalamatianos for his Unsquare Dance, though the measures are divided into two groups of 4 followed by 3 beats rather than 3 followed by 4.

+Donald Swann used the rhythm of the Kalamatianos (acknowledged in the score) in the fourth movement of his Requiem for the Living.

 The 1960s popular singer, formerly known as Cat Stevens, wrote and performed a song, Ruby Love, in 7/8 time with a distinctive Greek flavour.
 Stevens, who would later convert to Islam, has paternal Greek Cypriot roots.
 Near the end of the 2002 film, My Big Fat Greek Wedding, the cast dances the kalamatianos to the song "Ωραία που είναι η νύφη μας" (Orea Pou Ine I Nifi Mas/How Wonderful Is Our Bride) at Ian and Toula's wedding reception.

 Song example

-Milo Mou Kokkino a traditional kalamatiano song from Western Macedonia.
+Milo Mou Kokkino is a traditional kalamatiano song from Western Macedonia.